New Educational Series - Understanding Myotonic Dystrophy

 We are sincerely thankful to all physicians, care providers, and patients for their help providing suggestions, opinions, and input regarding content and design throughout this process.
 Please let us know what topics you would like us to cover in a future animation.
 Click here to share your feedback!

-Transcript - Understanding DM: The Basics
+Read the Transcript - Understanding Myotonic Dystrophy: The Basics

 Imagine waking up one day and realizing your muscles don’t work quite the way they used to.
 This could be the first sign of Myotonic Dystrophy, or DM.